himmAllRight/himmAllRight-source/content/post/ansible-quickstart.md

 ### ansible.cfg

-Note, if you are using roles, you do need to tell `ansible` where to find them.
+One last thing to note, if you are using roles, you do need to tell `ansible` where to find them.
 The easiest way to do this is to define an `ansible.cfg` file.
 For example:

 ```
 [defaults]
 roles_path = roles/
 ```

+# Conclusion

+So while only this tip of the ice-burg, I think I have covered the majority of things you need to know to get *something* useful.
+I have been able to create several useful roles and playbooks using this limited knowledge of Ansible in both my personal and work life.
+But don't let that stop you from learning even more!
+Good luck!